rust-lang/rust/concurrency.md

 However the way Rust models concurrency makes it relatively easy design your own concurrency paradigm as a library and have *everyone else's* code Just Work with yours.
 Just require the right lifetimes and Send and Sync where appropriate and you're off to the races.
-Or rather, not having races.
-Races are bad.
+Or rather, off to the... not... having... races.